kaytaffer/DH2642-interaktionsprog-recherche/README.md

 `aboutPresenter.js` - Passes props to `aboutView.js`.

+`accountPresenter.js` - Passes props to `accountView.js` or `loginView.js` depending on if user is logged in.

 `gamePresenter.js` - Wrapper for other sub-components and implements a third party component countdown timer `Countdown`.

 `gameScorePresenter.js` - Passes props to `gameScoreView.js`.